adamterlson/cairn/README.md

 ```

 ## Background

+Styling in React Native is a mixed blessing.
+On one hand you have the power of JS-driven styling which is superior in many ways.
+There are some issues with it however:

+### Composing styles with arrays

 In React Native, there is no cascading of styles, so when you have multiple types of something, say a pageContainer, most will begin by styling each individually:

 ```javascript